openshift/installer/Documentation/install/azure/azure-terraform.md

 $ cp platforms/azure/terraform.tfvars.example build/${CLUSTER}/terraform.tfvars
 ```

-Edit the parameters with your Azure details, domain name, license, etc.
+Edit the parameters with your Azure details, domain name, license, etc. [View all of the availabile options and their descriptions][vars].

 ## Deploy the cluster